PhantomGamesDevelopment/TWM2/README.md

 * Shifter Zombies now have a randomzied element in their teleport method
 * Fixed a code bug with Lord Yvex which caused his death pulse to be replaced by nightmare missiles
 * Officer Weapons no longer require a rank to use, you only need to reach the officer level in question and you've got it!
+* Addressed an additional Horde 3 out-of-game zombie spawning crash
+* Cleaned up the player kill logic and moved all TWM2 specific damage and death functioning to a separate file
 * Addressed the bug preventing the challenges for reaching officer ranks from completing
+* Addressed a bug in which vehicle bosses were not recording damage from players to the boss system correctly
 * Weapon Balancing Pass
   * Grapple Hook
     * Slowed down the attacher projectile a bit, lowering the range